Will Rogers: Philosophy and style

 After Rogers gained recognition as a humorist-philosopher in vaudeville, he gained a national audience in acting and literary careers from 1915 to 1935.
 In these years, Rogers increasingly expressed the views of the "common man" in America.
 He downplayed academic credentials, noting, "Everybody is ignorant, only on different subjects."
 Americans of all walks admired his individualism, his appreciation for democratic ideas, and his liberal philosophies on most issues.
-Moreover, Rogers extolled hard work in order to succeed, and such expressions affirmed American theories about how to realize individual success.
+Rogers extolled hard work in order to succeed, and such expressions affirmed American theories about how to realize individual success.
 Rogers symbolized the self-made man, the common man, who believed in America, in progress, and in the American Dream of upward mobility.
 His humor never offended even those who were the targets of it.

-In the 1920s, the United States was happy and prosperous in various ways (leading to the nickname Roaring Twenties), but it also suffered from rapid change and social tensions.
+In the 1920s, the United States was happy and prosperous in various ways, leading to the nickname Roaring Twenties, but it also suffered from rapid change and social tensions.
 Some people were disenchanted by, and alienated from, the outside world.
 Many common people believed that World War I had resulted in extensive and largely senseless carnage, and they supported isolationism for the US.
-According to scholar Peter Rollins (1976), Rogers appeared to be an anchor of stability; his conventional home life and traditional moral code reminded people of a recent past.
+According to scholar Peter Rollins (1976), Rogers appeared to be an anchor of stability.
+His conventional home life and traditional moral code reminded people of a recent past.

 His newspaper column, which ran from 1922 to 1935, expressed his traditional morality and his belief that political problems were not as serious as they sounded.
 In his films, Rogers began by playing a simple cowboy; his characters evolved to explore the meaning of innocence in ordinary life.
 In his last movies, Rogers explores a society fracturing into competing classes from economic pressures.
 Throughout his career, Rogers was a link to a better, more comprehensible past.

 In 1926, the high-circulation weekly magazine The Saturday Evening Post financed a European tour for Rogers, in return for publication of his articles.
 Rogers made whirlwind visits to numerous European capitals and met with both international figures and common people.
 His articles reflected a fear that Europeans would go to war again.
 He recommended isolationism for the United States.
 He reasoned that for the moment, American needs could best be served by concentrating on domestic questions and avoiding foreign entanglements.
 He commented:

 America has a unique record.
 We never lost a war and we never won a conference in our lives.
 I believe that we could without any degree of egotism, single-handed lick any nation in the world.
 But we can't confer with Costa Rica and come home with our shirts on.